kyma-incubator/compass/docs/architecture/auto-app-management.md

          id
          name
          labels
     }
+}
  ```

 ## Reasoning
 Compass API follows Larry Wall advice:
 > Easy things should be easy, and hard things should be possible.

-1. User still can create an Application without defining any IntegrationSystem or ApplicationTemplate.
+1. User still can register an Application without defining any IntegrationSystem or ApplicationTemplate.
 2. ApplicationTemplate can be defined not only by Integration System, but also by users.
-If user creates manually many similar Applications, he can define Application Template to simplify it.
+If user registers manually many similar Applications, he can define Application Template to simplify it.
 3. IntegrationSystem can define ApplicationTemplate, but it is not required.
 If given IntegrationSystem supports
 only one Application type, creating Application template can be an overkill.

-From UI perspective, user has also simple view for creating application with two possible options:
+From UI perspective, user has also simple view for registering application with two possible options:
-- create manually Application
+- register Application manually
-- create Application from Template
+- register Application from Template

 # Future plans
 1. For every Compass top-level type, it should be possible to define label.
 Currently, we can add label for Application and Runtime, but in